Llyra: Fictional character biography

-Llyra was later broken out of prison by Ghaur, and became the high priestess of Set, playing a role in the events of Atlantis Attacks.
+Llyra was later broken out of prison by Ghaur and became the high priestess of Set, playing a role in the events of Atlantis Attacks.
 She allied with the Deviant Lord Ghaur to bring about the reign of Set.
 Llyra and Ghaur recruited Krang and Attuma for their scheme.
 Llyra and Ghaur then reconstructed the Serpent Crown.
 Their attempted sacrifice of seven superhuman females was thwarted, and Llyra and Ghaur battled Namor, the Fantastic Four, and the Avengers.
 Llyra was teleported away, and the new Serpent Crown was buried in a sub-sea fissure.
 She later reappeared, wishing to bear Namor's son as a plot to win the Atlantean throne.
 Unable to do so, she did the next best thing and slept with Leon McKenzie, the fully human grandson of Namor's father, Leonard McKenzie.
 Although neither McKenzie ever set on the throne of Atlantis, due to their bylaws the product of the union, the artificially aged Llyron, nevertheless was a legitimate heir and temporarily took the throne before Namor regained it.

-In the events during the Atlantis Rising storyline, Llyra was betrayed by her own son, Llyron, and left dead, chained within the walls of destroyed Atlantis.
-Prince Namor encountered her there, where she begged her to release him from the shackles.
-Instead, Prince Namor mercilessly left her to die.
+In the Atlantis Rising storyline, Llyra was betrayed by her son Llyron and left for dead in Atlantis.
+Namor later encounters Llyra, but refuses to free her and leaves her to die.

-Llyra was seen in the "Marvel Tarot" mini-series, focusing on magic-related characters.
-Here she had been supplanted by her rival Nagala as high-priestess of Set, as well as transformed into a guardian sea-hag due to her god's displeasure.
+Llyra was seen in the Marvel Tarot mini-series, focusing on magic-related characters.
+Here she had been supplanted by her rival Nagala as high-priestess of Set and transformed into a guardian sea-hag due to her god's displeasure.
 At the end Nagala likewise falls out of favor as she loses the Serpent Crown to intruding wizard Ian McNee, and the two fight over becoming Set's favored concubine.

 Powers and abilities

-Llyra is a member of the Lemurian branch of the Homo mermanus race whose shape-changing powers are a mutant ability.
-Like all Atlanteans and Lemurians, Llyra has a certain degree of superhuman strength and durability, and is able to withstand the ocean pressures.
-She can breathe underwater and withstand the extreme water pressure and freezing temperatures of the sea.
-She differs in her ability to alter her skin pigmentation to look like a human, Atlantean, or Lemurian.
-She also possesses a psionic control over certain orders of marine life, including gigantic sea monsters.
-As a servant of Set she may also possess certain skills as a mystic.
+Llyra is a member of the Lemurian branch of the Homo mermanus race.
+Like all Atlanteans and Lemurians, she possesses a degree of superhuman strength and durability, as well as the ability to breathe underwater and withstand extreme water pressure.
+Additionally, she can alter the color of her skin and hair and telepathically control sea life.

-Llyra temporarily possessed certain hypnotic powers conferred upon her by the Serpent God Set.

-Llyra wears a costume of bulletproof fabric.
-She carries various Atlantean and surface world armaments.
-She occasionally employs sub-sea crafts, and once used the Wizard's anti-gravity discs for flight.